ECSEL: Explainable Classification via Signomial Equation Learning: Related Work

 Explainable classification has become a central theme in modern machine learning, driven by the need to make transparent and trustworthy decisions.
 The field develops inherently interpretable models, such as decision trees, which offer direct, human-readable logic.
 Generalized Additive Models (GAMs) \citep{lou2013gams} extend this by learning nonlinear shape functions per feature while preserving additivity, with recent work incorporating neural networks \citep{Agarwal2021nams}.
 Complementary approaches use sparsity-inducing regularization \citep{louizos2018learning} to select interpretable feature subsets, balancing expressiveness with transparency.

-More recent efforts have extended interpretability to complex black‑box classifiers (e.g., deep neural networks, ensembles) through post‑hoc explanation techniques.
-Model-agnostic approaches, most notably LIME \citep{ribeiro2016lime} and SHAP \citep{lundberg2017shap}, generate local surrogate models or additive feature attributions to approximate classifier behavior.
-Gradient-based approaches, like Integrated Gradients \citep{Sundarajan2018Axiom} provide efficent, axiomatically grounded attributions with formal completeness guarantees.
-Despite their popularity, critics argue that post-hoc explanations can be unreliable or misleading for high-stakes decisions, advocating instead for the development of inherently interpretable architectures that do not sacrifice predictive power \citep{Rudin2018StopEB}.
+More recent efforts have extended interpretability to complex black-box classifiers through post-hoc explanation techniques such as LIME \citep{ribeiro2016lime}, SHAP \citep{lundberg2017shap}, and Integrated Gradients \citep{Sundarajan2018Axiom}.
+Despite their popularity, critics argue that post-hoc explanations can be unreliable or misleading for high-stakes decisions, advocating instead for inherently interpretable architectures \citep{Rudin2018StopEB}.
+ECSEL follows this tradition, learning a closed-form signomial expression that serves as both classifier and explanation.